dibdobrob/traffordtrails/_posts/2017-01-25-reporting.md

 a lost battle is soul destroying.

-If you are one of 100 PM’s writing a standard report, resistance would be futile, so like Picard don’t fight them, join them, work with them, go with the flow, find a weakness and expose it gradually by planting seeds and gaining wider support from your close peers and stakeholders before taking on the system as a whole.
+If you are one of 100 PM’s writing a standard report, resistance would be futile, so like Picard don’t fight them, join them.
+Work with them, go with the flow, find a weakness and expose it gradually by planting seeds and gaining wider support from your close peers and stakeholders before taking on the system as a whole.